robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    If you instead choose to stop the container with `docker stop ...`, Docker Compose will notice the stack is incomplete and start a new container.

-   **Note:** If you'd rather use the old builder instead of BuildKit run this:
+   **Note:** If you'd rather use the old builder instead of BuildKit, run this:

    ```
    export DOCKER_BUILDKIT=0